-Sheffield MP Paul Blomfield praised the groundbreaking sustainability research taking place at Sheffield Solar when he visited the University of Sheffield to mark Solar Independence Day today (3 July).
+Sheffield MP Paul Blomfield praises groundbreaking sustainability research taking place at Sheffield Solar during visit to the University of Sheffield on Solar Independence Day.

 People considering installing solar panels can get a prediction of how their system will perform, based on the data from others.

 This data is used in research projects at the University of Sheffield that compare predicted levels of solar energy in different regions of the UK to the actual levels generated.
 Researchers are also mapping patterns of solar energy generation to help to assess the impact solar technologies are having on the electricity grid.

 Paul Blomfield was shown around the Sheffield Solar test bed on the roof of the Hicks Building by Aldous Everard, Engineering Manager for Sheffield Solar.

 There, new photovoltaic technologies are assessed to help bring more solar technology into the UK’s energy system.